twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 If you've never seen `renderToReadableStream` before just know that it's an internal API from React that's used to render RSCs.
 This function returns a stream that contains the serialized output from the components that were passed to it.

 There's one other thing to know about `renderToReadableStream`, it isn't limited to only rendering React components.
-In fact, it it can render a wide variety of data types including arrays and objects.
+In fact, it it can render a wide variety of data types, including arrays and objects.

 ```jsx
 const stream = renderToReadableStream(